0xmemorygrinder/contracts-voyager/README.md

 ## Extension Settings

 The settings include the RPC url to use for each chain.
-They are set by default to public access RPC but it can experiences rate-limiting while loading properties values
+They are set by default to public access RPC but it might experiences rate-limiting while loading properties values.

 Here is an example of the settings :